haotian2006/CSALABS/docs/21 Browsing.md

 # 21 Lab: Browsing

 >Difficulty: <span style="color:lightgreen">simple</span> (15 Minuets)
+!!!warning
+    This lab takes off points determining on your formatting.
+Make sure you have Java Doc comments and make sure your style follows what webcat wants.
+    You can find out how to style properly [here](https://haotian2006.github.io/CSALABS/1Tips/#web-cat-style-checker-if-enabled)
+!!!warning
+    Remember to Check `BrowserView.java` when submitting to webcat

 ## Instructions
 In this lab we will implement a toy browser called `LineCruiser`.
 Rather than